rapidcow/perspective/docs/src/psp/json_proc.rst

       Generate a file name for exporting by combining ``base`` and ``ext`` in a way the file name doesn't collide with any existing file.

+      :raise ValueError:
-      Raise :class:`ValueError` when candidates are exhausted
+         when candidates are exhausted
+      :raise DumpError:
+         if the base_dir option is None

       EXAMPLE